About the Author

 As to be expected, the more experience that a radiologist gains, the more money they can earn each year they traverse their career path.

-An entry-level radiologist starts earning a salary in residency, although it is much lower than the average yearly salary they will earn once they begin to practice.
+An entry-level radiologist salary starts in residency, although it is much lower than the average yearly salary they will earn once they begin to practice.

 As radiologists bank years of practice and gain experience with computed tomography and other diagnostic imaging methods, they will see their annual earnings steadily rise.